Bryan Reynolds Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow 27 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Nationals pitchers combine to rank 12th in baseball in home runs given up (27 total, 1.1 per game).

-- Kuhl makes the start for the Nationals, his fifth of the season.
-He is 0-1 with a 7.36 ERA and 14 strikeouts in 18 1/3 innings pitched.
+- The Nationals are sending Corbin (1-3) to the mound to make his sixth start of the season.
+He is 1-3 with a 5.88 ERA and 19 strikeouts in 26 2/3 innings pitched.

-- In his most recent time out on Saturday, the right-hander went 3 2/3 innings against the Minnesota Twins, allowing one earned run while surrendering three hits.
+- In his last appearance on Sunday, the lefty threw six innings against the Minnesota Twins, giving up three earned runs while surrendering seven hits.

-- The 30-year-old has a 7.36 ERA and 6.9 strikeouts per nine innings in four games this season, while giving up a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.